 Campus Crime Prevention and Security Awareness Programs

-The following security awareness and crime prevention programs were provided by Miami University Police during calendar year 2021:
+The following security awareness and crime prevention programs were provided by Miami University Police during the calendar year 2022:

 • Alcohol and Drug Safety/Awareness related programs for students.
-Three sessions conducted upon request.
+Three sessions were conducted upon request.

 • New Student Orientation that provided general safety awareness, crime prevention, alcohol rules, and fire safety information to students.
-Information provided during one session of orientation.
+Information was provided during each session of orientation.

-• General safety awareness and crime prevention information provided to current students upon request during four sessions.
+• General safety awareness and crime prevention information was provided to current students upon request during seven sessions.

 • International Student Orientation that provided general safety awareness and crime prevention information to international students.
-Information provided annually during two sessions of orientation.
+Information was provided during three sessions of orientation.

 • Active Shooter/Threat Awareness Training provided to faculty/staff.
-Information provided upon request during three sessions.
+Information was provided upon request during nine sessions.

-• Sexual Assault Awareness information provided to students, staff, and community members.
-Three sessions conducted upon request.
+• Sexual Assault Awareness information was provided to students, staff, and community members.
+Three sessions were conducted upon request.

 Additional information regarding emergency preparedness and procedures, including what to do in the event of an active shooter is available in case of such an incident.
 Also, three videos on personal safety are available for check-out from King Library.